AnleAnja/mi-web-technologien-beiboot-ss2020-Dominikdeimel/docs/adr/0003-backend-sharp.md

 ## Decision Outcome

-Es wurde sich für Sharp entschieden weil:
+Choosen option: **Sharp**
-* sehr leichte Syntax
+* Easy to use Syntax
-* schnelle Implementiertung der benötigten Funktionen
+* Fast implementation of the required functions
-* zusätzliche Funtkionen für den weiteren Verlauf des Projekts (z.B.
-Scharfzeichnen)
+* Extended range of functions, maybe for future issues (e.g. sharpening)

 ### Positive Consequences
-* Schnelle Implementierung in das Projekt
+* Easy implementation into the project
-* Großer Funktionsumfang
+* Wide range of

 ### Negative Consequences